dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

     >
     > These aren't supported when authenticating with Apple Setup Assistant.

-6. If you chose **Company Portal** for **Select where users must authenticate**, you can use a Volume Purchase Program (VPP) token to automatically install the Company Portal on the device.
+6. If you chose **Company Portal** for **Select where users must authenticate**, you can use a VPP token to automatically install the Company Portal on the device.
 In this case, the user doesn't have to supply an Apple ID.
 To install the Company Portal with a VPP token, choose a token under **Install Company Portal with VPP**.
 Requires that the Company Portal has already been added to the VPP token.
 Don't configure a policy to require the app for users, Intune will automatically install the Company Portal on devices with this enrollment profile applied.
 Make sure that the token doesn't expire and that you have enough device licenses for the Company Portal app.
 If the token expires or runs out of licenses, Intune installs the App Store Company Portal instead and prompts for an Apple ID.

     > [!NOTE]
     > When **Select where users must authenticate** is to **Company Portal**, make sure that the device enrollment process is performed within the first 24 hours of the company portal being downloaded to the DEP device.
 Otherwise enrollment might fail, and a factory reset will be needed to enroll the device.